AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<menu>`

   Full path to the menu.
 See :ref:`Adding_new_menus`.
-If not set, GPS does not display a menu item for this file, although it still appears in the :menuselection:`Help->Contents` menu
+If not set, GNAT Studio does not display a menu item for this file, although it still appears in the :menuselection:`Help->Contents` menu